virajkr29/vrj_project/README.md

 # vrj_project
-This is my git Repository created to understand the basic functionalities and working of git !
+This is the second branch that I created in here as a branch.